June 01, 2022

 Then there’s the environmental issue.

-Going electric will show that you’re a business conscious of its environmental impact.
+Going electric will make your travel policy more sustainable and show that you’re a business conscious of its environmental impact.
 But that doesn’t solve the problem of congestion.
 Instead, you could give your employees the means to use their own vehicles for work by paying them a car allowance.

 Employers pay a car allowance to employees for using their personal cars as part of their job.
 The car allowance can cover fuel, parking, and maintenance.
 It can even go towards buying a new car.